-I’m about to bust a myth about first foods for baby that tends to hit a nerve with both new and seasoned mothers – after 6 months, breast milk is not enough.
+I’m about to bust a myth about first foods for baby that sometimes comes as a surprise: After 6 months, breast milk is not enough.

 According to the World Health Organization,